2010 European Men's Handball Championship

 The 2010 EHF European Men's Handball Championship (9th tournament) was held in Austria from 19 to 31 January, in the cities of Vienna, Graz, Innsbruck, Linz and Wiener Neustadt.

+France won the title after defeating Croatia in the final.
+Iceland captured the bronze medal, their first ever medal at the European Championship after defeating Poland.
+Defending champions Denmark finished 5th while the hosts Austria finished 9th.

 Bidding process

 The two bids were as follows: